-This eigenvalue problem can be solved analytically by expanding the velocity in terms of vector spherical harmonics and the pressure in terms of scalar spherical harmonics (?).
+This eigenvalue problem can be solved analytically by expanding the velocity in terms of vector spherical harmonics and the pressure in terms of scalar spherical harmonics (Meskauskas et al., 2011).

 Spatial structure of the first two eigenfunctions.

 Relaxation behaviour III